 - 4 1/2 cups chicken or beef stock.

 - 1 finely diced carrot;

 - Heat the lard, tallow or butter in a pan and brown the oxtail pieces on each side.

 - Remove the oxtail and brown the vegetables for the main braising liquid (carrots, celery, onions and leeks).
 Make sure you stir and scrape off any meat residue in the bottom of the pan.

 - Add the tomatoes, thyme, bay leaves and garlic and cooked for a couple of minutes.

-- Put the oxtail and browned vegetables in a casserole that also goes in the oven and add the wine, if using.
+- Put the oxtail and browned vegetables in an ovenproof casserole and add the wine, if using.